midibox/mios8/apps/clockbox/enhanced/README.txt

 Update V1.1:
 A "multi clock out" option has been added which supports 8 additional MIDI Outs.
-The clocks which are sent can be enabled/disabled with 8 seperate play and stop buttons.
+The clocks which are sent can be enabled/disabled with 8 separate play and stop buttons.
 Changes will be synchronized to the beat (1/4 note)

 This option is based on an idea of Braintu, his full concept can be